ropensci/mctq/README.md

 Please note that this package have not been [peer reviewed](https://devguide.ropensci.org/softwarereviewintro.html) yet.
 We plan to submit it to [rOpenSci](https://ropensci.org/) in March 2021.
+We also plan to add it to [CRAN](https://cran.r-project.org/) soon.

 <!-- ### About MCTQ -->
 <!-- __UNDER DEVELOPMENT__ -->